K7 offers some powerful extras, but the core antivirus protection is weak, which obviously lets the package down.

 A Tools tab bundles some much smaller functions.
 USB vaccination is probably the highlight, reducing the chance of a USB key becoming infected by autorun malware.
 A simple virtual keyboard might protect against keyloggers, and there are extremely basic cleaners for Windows and browser temporary files.

 Browsing the Settings dialog reveals other interesting technologies and options, many not enabled by default.
 There's an Office plugin to scan all Word/Excel files opened by Office, for instance.
 We would expect those files to have been scanned already, but maybe checking them within Office brings some benefits.
 If you're interested, the plugin can be installed with a click.

 K7 Antivirus Premium has some powerful extras – namely device control, and a smart firewall – but the core antivirus engine just isn't as accurate or reliable as it needs to be.
-Throw in the interface issues and other quirks and it's not a package we can recommend.
+Throw in the installation issues and lack of URL filtering and it's not a package we can recommend.